nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Filtering the list of all residents by specific fields**

 **MSS**
-1. User want to see a list of residents that fall under a certain category
+1. User wants to see a list of residents that fall under a certain category
 2. User enters the filter command followed by an optional specifier to filter for any categories or all of the categories, and lastly the tags to filter for
 3. RC4HDB applies the filter
 4. RC4HDB shows the filtered list